-Thirty three international and Australian artists have transformed Scenic World’s natural Jurassic rainforest in the Blue Mountains with world-class sculptures for Sculpture at Scenic World, open April 15 – May 10, 2015.
+Thirty three international and Australian artists transformed Scenic World’s natural Jurassic rainforest in the Blue Mountains with world-class sculptures for Sculpture at Scenic World, which exhibited from April 15 – May 10, 2015.

-Now in its fourth year, the exhibition will feature international artists from Germany, Finland, New Zealand, The Netherlands and Japan, alongside Australian artists from Queensland, Victoria, Western Australia, Tasmania, Australian Capital Territory and New South Wales, including five Blue Mountains’ artists.
+Now in its fourth year, the exhibition featured international artists from Germany, Finland, New Zealand, The Netherlands and Japan, alongside Australian artists from Queensland, Victoria, Western Australia, Tasmania, Australian Capital Territory and New South Wales, including five Blue Mountains’ artists.
 See full list 2015 Artists

-All artists will be vying for the coveted $20,000 Scenic world Award as selected by an independent judging panel including Emeritus Professor David Williams AM, Anne Loxley, Curator C3West at MCA and Clara Hali, sculptor.
+All artists vyed for the coveted $20,000 Scenic world Award as selected by an independent judging panel including Emeritus Professor David Williams AM, Anne Loxley, Curator C3West at MCA and Clara Hali, sculptor.
+See 2015 Award Winners

-The exhibition’s 2015 Public Program offers exciting opportunities for art lovers, enthusiasts, children and families.
-Highlights include free guided tours for the general public, Artist Talks and the popular Sculpture or Small people workshops.
+The exhibition’s 2015 Public Program offered exciting opportunities for art lovers, enthusiasts, children and families.
+Highlights included free guided tours for the general public, Artist Talks and the popular Sculpture or Small people workshops.

-This year, the Sculpture Projects initiative presents an in depth look at materials artist use to create their works in a program called metalheads featuring notable sculptors working with metal.
+This year, the Sculpture Projects initiative presented an in depth look at materials artist use to create their works in a program called metalheads featuring notable sculptors working with metal.